Sunderland weather forecast: Bright sunshine but cloud could spoil plans later

-The weather in Sunderland is set to be bright today, as forecasters predict bright sunshine throughout most of the day.
+The weather in Sunderland is set to be a mixed bag today, as forecasters predict bright sunny spells and cloud.

 What will the weather be like this morning in Sunderland?

-This morning is set to be sunny, with sunshine forecast throughout the morning.
-The temperature will reach 10C by lunchtime.
+This morning is set to see bright sunshine, with the temperature reaching 12C by lunchtime.

 What will the weather be like this afternoon in Sunderland?